The OSHA Bloodborne Pathogens Training Standard: What Your Employees Need to Know

 - Training is the best defense, and EMC can bring the training onsite to make it convenient and practical.

-Who Else Can Benefit from Onsite Bloodborne Pathogen Training?
+Who Else Can Benefit from Onsite Bloodborne Pathogens Training?

-In addition to healthcare employees, first responders are trained and routinely updated on how to prevent infections.
-First responders include EMTs, paramedics, law enforcement officers, and firefighters.
-Crime crews must be protected, and they are required to take the training.
-These teams will also need protective clothing, safety gear, and regular updates.
+In addition to healthcare employees, first responders, including EMTs, paramedics, law enforcement officers, and firefighters, are trained and routinely updated on preventing infections.
+Crime crews must also be protected, and they must take the training.
+These teams also need protective clothing, safety gear, and regular updates.

-Artists in the tattoo industry have OSHA guidelines to follow also.
-Tattoo artists and individual who tattoo makeup fall under the same category, and they both need certification.
+Artists in the tattoo industry also have OSHA guidelines to follow.
+Tattoo artists and individuals who do tattoo makeup fall under the same category and need certification.
 Individual states may have additional instructions for tattoo owners to follow.

 Know Your Risk of Exposure

-If your business has a compliance officer, that individual can be responsible for keeping the material up to date and ensuring it is available.
-EMC can work with your compliance officer to train and advise them on what they need to do to keep your company in compliance with OSHA.
+If your business employs a compliance officer, this person can maintain and ensure the material is current and accessible.
+EMC can collaborate with your compliance officer to provide training and guidance on maintaining your company’s compliance with OSHA.

 Needles can be a primary source of spreading bloodborne pathogens, and there are several things hospitals and other healthcare environments can do to reduce accidental needle pokes:

-- They can use syringes with safety cap features that require an additional step to unlock the needle, and once the needle is used, a locking cap is secured over the needle.
-The locking cap cannot be removed once secured.
+- Users can employ syringes with safety cap features that require an extra step to unlock the needle.
+After the needle has been used, a locking cap is fastened over it, which cannot be removed once secured.

 - Needle disposal containers are a must.
-Disposal containers are a one-way system where the needles can enter the tub, but they cannot come out.
+They are a one-way system: needles can enter the tub but cannot come out.

 - Protective clothing, such as glasses and face masks, can also help reduce accidental exposure to bloodborne pathogens.

-If an individual is exposed, the right training will tell them what to do next.
+Proper training will tell them what to do next if an individual is exposed.
 They must alert the supervisor immediately and take medical precautions.
-Some vaccinations and treatments can be implemented, such as the Hepatitis B vaccine.
-The incident needs to be documented so management can go over the situation that caused the exposure to see if it can be prevented from happening again.
+Some vaccinations and treatments, such as the Hepatitis B vaccine, can be implemented.
+The incident needs to be documented so management can review the situation that caused the exposure and see if it can be prevented from happening again.

-Our onsite bloodborne pathogen training comes with a 1 year certification, along with the peace of mind that your employees know how to avoid bloodborne pathogens and how to respond in case of exposure.
-Contact us today for a quote!
+Our onsite bloodborne pathogen workplace training comes with a one-year certification.
+You can rest assured that your employees know how to avoid bloodborne pathogens and respond in case of exposure.
+Incorporate with CPR/AED and First Aid training for a fully rescue-ready workplace.
+Contact us today for more information.